10 Minute Read

 What about singles with no dependents?
 If you have a ton of debt and no savings, consider a small term life insurance policy.
 A healthy 30-year-old can easily find an affordable policy that will at least pay off your debt and cover your burial expenses.

 If you’re debt-free and have enough cash to pay for your burial, you can hold off on life insurance, but why would you?
 The younger you are, the more affordable term life insurance is, so there’s no reason to wait until you have a family to get insured.
+Contact Zander Insurance to get a term life insurance quote now.

 7. Long-Term Care Insurance